bespoken/bespoken-docs/end-to-end/ivr.md

 If `recordCall` is set to true, the response payload will include the `callURL` property.
 It contains the call recording in `.wav` format and will be shown as part of the bst command line output.
 Listening to it is a good way to understand why a test doesn't do well.
 Recordings are available for a week.

 ### Increasing the response wait time
-IVR systems have prompts that vary in their lenght before expecting a user interaction.
-When these go over the one minute mark, it's possible that you'll find an error saying: `Timeout exceeded while waiting for the interaction response`.
+IVR systems have prompts that vary in their length before expecting a user interaction.
+When these go over the one minute mark, you may find an error saying: `Timeout exceeded while waiting for the interaction response`.
 If this happens, be sure to set the property `maxAsyncE2EResponseWaitTime` to a value higher than 60000 ms, which is the default value, in your testing.json file.
 This property will allow our tests to wait longer for a response before timing out.

 ### Improving transcript accuracy
 Transcripts that are evaluated in our tests come from doing speech to text detection over the call streaming.
-In order to improve their accuracy, `transcript`, `finishOnPhrase`, and `repeatOnPhrase` values are sent to Google's speech recognition service as "hints" of what we are expecting to get back.
+To improve their accuracy, `transcript`, `finishOnPhrase`, and `repeatOnPhrase` values are sent to Google's speech recognition service as "hints" of what we are expecting to get back.
 While this is usually enough to get correct transcripts, those three properties are usually short and can also accept regular expressions that won't work as hints.
-For example the star here could be used as a placeholder for "calling" and "choosing":
+For example, the star here could be used as a placeholder for "calling" and "choosing":

 ```yaml
 - $DIAL: